A feature identifies an action that will be applied to a request. Features are categorized as follows:

 Normally, when an asset’s max-age time expires, the edge server will send a revalidation request to the origin server.
 The origin server will then respond with either of the following status codes:

-: This type of response gives the edge server a fresh lease on the cached asset.200 OK
+• 304 Not Modified: This type of response gives the edge server a fresh lease on the cached asset.

 If the edge server is unable to establish a connection with the origin server while attempting such a revalidation, then this feature controls whether, and for how long, the edge server may continue to serve the now-stale asset.